slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

  ##  Extracting the desired sequences from the file containing the total sequences

+ ### Extraction of sequences from a single FASTA file with a identifier list

 This code is using the bioawk utility to process a FASTA format file (INPUT.faa) and filter the sequences based on a list of sequence identifiers stored in a separate text file (IDs.txt).

  ```